gmreizu/george-2019-07-12/README.md

 {}
 ```

-On error returns an error message, for example:
+On failure returns an error message, for example:

 ```
 HTTP/1.1 404 Not Found